cloudposse-archives/reference-architectures/README.md

 # reference-architectures

-Get up and running quickly with one of our reference architecture using our cold start process.
+Get up and running quickly with one of our reference architectures using our cold start process.

 This is still under active development and subject to change.